osuthorpe/llm-expect/docs/judges.md

-# Judge Providers
+# LLM Expect

-Vald8 supports multiple LLM providers for judge-based evaluation.
+LLM Expect provides built-in support for using LLMs to evaluate other LLMs.

 ## OpenAI